Haoyu-Xie/PRCL/README.md

 # Boosting Pixel-Wise Contrastive Learning with Probabilitic Representations
-This repository contains the source code of PRCL and baselines from the paper, [Boosting Pixel-Wise Contrastive Learning with Probabilitic Representations] (https://arxiv.org/abs/2210.14670), proposed by Haoyu Xie, Changqi Wang, Mingkai Zheng, Minjing Dong, Shan You, Chong Fu, and Chang Xu.
+This repository contains the source code of PRCL and baselines from the paper, [Boosting Pixel-Wise Contrastive Learning with Probabilitic Representations](https://arxiv.org/abs/2210.14670), proposed by Haoyu Xie, Changqi Wang, Mingkai Zheng, Minjing Dong, Shan You, Chong Fu, and Chang Xu.
 The paper is accepted to AAAI 2023.
 ## Updates
 **Nov.
 2022** -- Upload the sorce code.